Center for Women's History

 Women's Suffrage Study Club Division, followed by The Men's League for Woman Suffrage at West 51st Street, 1913.
 Gelatin silver photograph, New-York Historical Society, 53389.

-Andrew W. Mellon Foundation Postdoctoral Fellowship in Women’s History and Public History, 2019-2021
+Andrew W. Mellon Foundation Postdoctoral Fellow in Women’s History and Public History, 2019-2021

 - A two- to three-page statement that outlines the applicant’s scholarly goals and proposes a potential public history project focused around the field of women’s history

 - A short writing sample of no more than 3,000 words or ten pages